shaqed/shaqed.github.io/content/posts/blog-2.md

 Username found!
 ```

-We know that our buffer is 1032 bytes long, what happens when we overflow it?<br>
+We know that our buffer is 1032 bytes long, what happens when we overflow it?m
 `$ python -c 'print "A"*1032' | nc localhost 1337` (1032 "A"s plus a newline character = 1033 bytes)

 We get nothing back, and if we look at the server: